-- Ridley Rocks Inc. Exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees - Delphis Financial Strategies Inc. Management fees
+- Ridley Rocks Inc. (Exploration fees CEO) - Michael Thicke Geological Consulting Inc. (Exploration fees) - Delphis Financial Strategies Inc. (Management fees former CFO) - PhoenixOne Consulting Inc. (Management fees CFO)

 The Company incurred the following fees and expenses in the normal course of operations in connection with companies owned by key management and directors.
 Expenses have been measured at the exchange amount that is determined on a cost recovery basis.